audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

 ```

-The ingestion was intense and took a few days to build, and this was a relatively simple model.
+The ingestion was intense and took me several hours to build, and this was a relatively simple model.
 Let's explain this query a chunk at a time.

-- `apoc.load.json() yeild value as dllData` will import some Json, iterate through the lines, giving you access to each as the variable `dllData`
+- `apoc.load.json() yeild value as dllData` will import some JSON, iterate through the lines, giving you access to each as the variable `dllData`
-	- `dllData` in the JSON from a few lines up
+	- `dllData` is the JSON from a few lines up
-- `MERGE (dll:DLL {...}` will attempt to find, and if not found, creates and DLL. node with the included properties
+- `MERGE (dll:DLL {...}` will attempt to find, and if not found, creates a DLL node with the included properties
 	- `complete` indicates if this DLL has been processed because it was one of the JSON line.
 I set it to true in 4 lines, because if it's running through this loop, it is a JSON object
 	- This script adhoc creates other PE nodes when iterating through Imports and Forwards.
 In that data, the properties `exports, path, imphash` are not present
 		- In those cases, somewhere down the line I may run into that actual location of those adhoc nodes.
 I want to find them, instead of creating new ones